Working 60+ Hours per Week With No Revenue Growth: The Real Problem

 Strategy: Analyze why your best clients hired you, and how to get more like them

-Pick one.
-Work on it for the full block.
-No client work allowed.
+Pick one priority for that block and commit to it fully.
+Work on it for the entire session—no client work allowed.

 At the end of the week, audit again: